-In order to qualify for CE Marking, the manufacturer must comply with the safety and performance requirements of the MDD.
-In order to demonstrate compliance, the manufacturer must undergo conformity assessment that depends on the class of the product.
-Once all the necessary conformity assessment tasks have been completed, CE Marking may be affixed on the products concerned.
-Although member countries must accept for marketing medical devices bearing a CE Marking without imposing further requirements related to product safety and performance, national regulatory authorities who are required to enforce compliance with requirements of the MDD can restrict, prohibit and recall CE Marked products if they are unsafe.
-Member countries can impose additional requirements as long as they do not violate the MDD or constitute technical barriers to trade.
-Within the European Union, premarket compliance for certain devices must be supported by clinical data of a type and to the extent set out by the European Union directives and applicable member country regulations.
-Following marketing, a strict vigilance system involving the reporting of incidents and the appropriate measures to deal with these incidents exists in certain European Union countries, including France.
+The manufacturer of a medical device cannot add a CE mark, which is a mandatory mark for certain products sold in the EU, to the device unless it is demonstrated to comply with the obligations concerning safety and performance requirements of the EU medical device legislation.
+In order to demonstrate compliance, the manufacturing facility and the medical device must undergo conformity assessment by a notified body.
+The nature of this assessment will depend on the class of the product.
+Once all the necessary conformity assessment tasks have been completed, the CE Mark may be affixed on the products concerned.
+Although member countries must accept for marketing medical devices bearing a CE Marking without imposing further requirements related to product safety and performance, national regulatory authorities who are required to enforce compliance with requirements of the EU medical device legislation may restrict, prohibit and recall CE Marked medical devices if it is demonstrated that they are unsafe.
+Member countries can impose additional requirements as long as they do not exceed the obligations provided for in EU medical device legislation or constitute technical barriers to trade.
+Within the European Union, premarket compliance for certain devices must be supported by clinical data of a type and to the extent set out by the European Union directives.
+When the CE mark has been placed on a medical device its manufacturer must comply with a strict vigilance system.
+This includes establishment of a vigilance reporting system in accordance with the Guidance provided by the European Commission, which is intended to ensure that reportable adverse events are reported to the competent authority, that information is collected and maintained and that regular reporting obligations are fulfilled.